qihang-dai/sagemaker/Readme.md

 Model Baseline: Vision Transformer, Resnet, EfficientNet.

 Training part was conducted in **Training & Evalutation.ipynb**, Inference and ensemble was conducted in **Inference.ipynb**.
 A sampled dataset list was provided in **clean_trian_df.csv** that was about half of the original dataset, and is used for loading dataset.

+Trained Models and checkpoints can be stored in **models** folder.
+In inference do copy pasete the model name to load the model.